mgrovic/jour329w_fall2025/assignments/cns_collections.md

     main()
 ```

 **Important**: Customize the `schema_prompt` variable for your specific beat before running the script.
 Choose the beat-specific fields that make sense for your topic.
+And you'll need to pick your model.
+You can choose any model you have access to, but generally it should be one you've used before.
+You can run `uv run llm models` to see which ones you have access to.

 Run the script with the required arguments: